MorningPants/MorningPants/README.md

 ### Greetings!

-I'm Andy Hopkins, Software Engineer and Senior Fellow at Formation.
+I'm Andy Hopkins, Software Engineer

 I enjoy fixing bugs, implementing features, collaborating and mentoring with other developers, and solving challenging puzzles using technologies both new and old.